Name: Edward

 Cleena, chief of Triocha Meona, now the barony of West Barryroe, Corca Laoighe

-(Cork county)in Munster.
-These once powerful chiefs had seven castles along the
+(Cork county) in Munster.
+These once powerful chiefs had seven castles along

 second group was Ui Maine (counties Galway and Roscommon in Connaught.)
 They